webplatform/docs/concepts/accessibility/accessibility_testing/index.md

 WCAG 2.0 splits its best practice criterion into four principles.
 Content and functionality must be:
 *Perceivable (for example, images should have text equivalents).
-*Operable (for example, it should be possible to interact with a web site without a mouse and navigate it with a screen reader).
+*Operable (for example, it should be possible to interact with a website without a mouse and navigate it with a screen reader).
-*Understandable (for example, copy should not be more complicated than it needs to be and the web site should operate in a predictable manner).
+*Understandable (for example, copy should not be more complicated than it needs to be and the website should operate in a predictable manner).
-*Robust (for example, web sites should work interoperably with different user agents and navigation should be consistent).
+*Robust (for example, websites should work interoperably with different user agents and navigation should be consistent).

 In this section, I shall present some examples of how expert testers can evaluate how far content matches up to these principles.
 Please note this section is not intended as a substitute for a review of WCAG and its techniques.